anne-urai/Model-free_Model-based_Workshop/README.md

 ## Work with copies!
 When you do the exercises we would recommend that you **copy** the exercise script, just so that you can have a backup version to refer back to if you get stuck during the exercise.
 You can easily to this in Google Colab by clicking on 'File' and then 'Save a copy in drive' which will open up a new tab with a copy of the script.
 In Jupyter Notebook, you can click on 'File' and then 'Make a Copy'.

-## Solutions to exercises
-The folder "solutions" contains the solutions to all the exercises in the "exercises" folder.
-Of course, you can spoil yourself, and go straight to the solutions.
-However, we encourage you to give the exercises a try.
-You might get stuck, but figuring out the solutions through some struggle (and some Googling) will greatly help you understand how this stuff works.